HarshvirSandhu/Pytorch-CIFAR10/README.md

-# Traffic-Sign-Classifiaction
+# Image-Classification
-Using vgg16 and transfer learning to classify 43 different traffic signs with Pytorch
+Classifying images from CIFAR10 dataset in Pytorch